Month 3, Day 13, Saturday 2:10 a.m.

 Nidson gave her a long look.
 “Healing is not the only method of preserving lives.
 I would say you did quite a lot.
 Though I was rather miffed to suddenly be without an assistant.
 If you still have some life in you, I am sure there will be plenty more to do before the night is over.”

-Siobhan’s heart clenched tightly at that reminder that the Verdant Stag had been under attack as well, and people there, like Katerin and Theo and even the patronizing shop attendant Alice, might be injured or dead.
+Siobhan’s heart clenched tightly at the reminder that the Verdant Stag had been under attack as well, and people there, like Katerin and Theo and even the patronizing shop attendant Alice, might be injured or dead.

 When they finally arrived at the Verdant Stag, the signs of the battle were conspicuous, but the active violence seemed to have passed.
 The fighting had been fierce, and she even noticed a couple of bloodstains frozen on the street.
 The Verdant Stag itself was still standing, but barely.
 A section near the kitchen and bar was completely blown away, leaving a gaping wound in the side of the building.
 Part of the floor had collapsed into the cellar, and a charred wall and support beams showed where a fire had been put out in time to save the whole building from conflagration.